 - encourage the development and diffusion of environmentally friendly technologies

 -work against corruption in all forms, including extortion and bribery

 In 2015, the UN member states agreed on 17 Sustainable Development Goals (SDGs).
-We have assessed these goals to determine which matter most to our business and where we can make the biggest difference.
+We have assessed these goals to determine which of them matter most to our business and where we can make the most significant difference.